Sinisig/nusion-collection/README.md

 #### lib
-This is the directory containing all the source code for the main modding crate, nusion-lib.
-If you are writing a modding framework, either use crates.io to download the crate or specify "[nusion repository]/lib/main" as the dependency path if you are building from the downloaded repository.  <b>You should only ever include nusion-lib as a dependency.
-Never use nusion-lib-sys or nusion-lib-proc as dependencies.
-These are included as backend crates for nusion-lib</b>.
+This is the directory containing all the source code for the main modding crate, nusion-core.
+If you are writing a modding framework, either use crates.io to download the crate or specify "[nusion repository]/lib/nusion-core" as the dependency path if you are building from the downloaded repository.  <b>You should only ever include nusion-core as a dependency.
+Never use nusion-core-sys or nusion-core-proc as dependencies.
+These are included as backend crates for nusion-core</b>.

 #### game
 Game-specific API implementations will be contained